KCerveny/KCerveny.github.io/_projects/rickety-3d-printer.md

 The firmware in this last point has a huge job.
 It turns out, almost all of our devices required different protocols to get them to work as intended, and many at different frequencies.
 In addition, there were lots of possible safety concerns for this project, from thermal runaway to power loss recovery.
 Not surprisingly, the firmware to manage all of these parts in near realtime is *very* complex, and I was not going to have time to write this by the end of the semester.

 After reading around I found [Marlin](https://marlinfw.org/), an open-source firmware suite that was designed for running on 3D printer control boards.
 Even better, it was compatible with my favorite microcontroller board at the time, the NodeMCU ESP32.
+Lovely!
+Now to connect the parts.

 ### Schematic Design
-S
+For the embedded systems lab class, we were *supposed* to use Eagle EDA to design our boards.
+At the time, I did not have a laptop that I could easily carry with me to class.
+My daily driver while on the move was a 2017 Chromebook 3, which did not support this, or really any software.

+Luckily, I had a very kind TA who let me use EasyEDA, which has a convenient web interface.
+Bonus points that it connects natively with JLC PCB, making fabrication a breeze.
+Thanks, Burak.

 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">